AGAPE at Tower Hill 2024-2025 Guidelines

 • provides legal representation for issues related to home education, all the way to the Supreme Court without any extra fees.

-• Costs $125 per year with our group discount (code available at mandatory meeting)
+• Costs $150 per year with our group discount

 Parental Involvement Requirement :